SocialTensor/SocialTensorSubnet/docs/model_docs.md

 # Models Description
 Welcome to the technical documentation for models used in NicheImage.
 Below, we provide a detailed description of models available in NicheImage
+**Miner feels free to customize the deployment as long as the output is still the same!**
 ## FluxSchnell
 ![Flux Samples](/assets/images/flux-1.png)
 The FluxSchnell model boasts an impressive 12 billion parameters, making it a powerful tool for advanced image generation.
 It is designed to run on GPUs with 24GB of VRAM.